hucancode/vulkan-c3/README.md

-# Hello Vulkan
+# Vulkan C3 Binding

-This is a hello world project for Vulkan API that uses the `C3`
+This is a Vulkan binding for `C3`.
+On the details of how to include this library in your project, see [vulkan.c3l](./lib/vulkan.c3l/README.md)

 ![](./readme/rectangle.png)

 # Installation

-To build this program we need
+To build example program we need
 - [C3](https://c3-lang.org)
 - [Vulkan SDK](https://vulkan.lunarg.com/sdk/home)
 - [make](https://www.gnu.org/software/make)